Keep Holding On

 Written by Lavigne and Lukasz "Dr. Luke" Gottwald and produced by the latter, the song premiered on radio stations across North America in November 2006, receiving positive reviews from critics.
-It was used as the musical theme for the 2006 film Eragon, also appearing in the film's ending credits, and was the first single released from the film's soundtrack.
 "Keep Holding On" was one of the songs short-listed for the "Best Original Song" category at the 79th Academy Awards, but it was not among the final nominees.
 The song was also ranked on the iTunes Australia top 500 at 403.

 Background and composition

 "Keep Holding On" was written by Lavigne and produced by co-writer Lukasz "Dr. Luke" Gottwald.
 The strings were arranged and conducted by Leon Pendarvis, long time SNL associate with Dr. Luke.
-The song was recorded at Henson Recording Studios (Los Angeles) in 2006.
-According to the sheetmusic published at musicnotes.com by Universal Music Publishing Group, the song is composed in the key of G major and is set in time signature of 6/8 time with a tempo of 56 beats per minute.
+The song was recorded at Henson Recording Studios in Hollywood in 2006.
+According to the sheet music published at musicnotes.com by Universal Music Publishing Group, the song is composed in the key of G major and is set in a time signature of 6/8 time with a tempo of 56 beats per minute.
 Lavigne vocal range spans from F#3 to D5.
+Keep Holding On is a pop rock song with pop influences.

 Reception

 Commercial

-"Keep Holding On" reached number two for four weeks on the Canadian BDS Airplay Chart, being kept off the top spot by Nelly Furtado's "Say It Right".
-It became her highest-peaking airplay single there since "Complicated" which peaked at number one for one week in 2002.
-It was peaked on the top twenty at number fourteen on the Canadian Hot 100, were it spent twenty weeks on the chart.
-In the United States, "Keep Holding On" was peaked within the top twenty on the US Billboard Hot 100 chart, peaking at seventeen, charting below Lavigne's "Girlfriend" that was number one on the Hot 100 on that week.
-The song spent 21 weeks on the US Billboard Hot 100.
-It was peaked on the top ten on the Hot Adult Top 40 Tracks format chart.
-This feat is particularly impressive considering no official music video was made to promote it.
+"Keep Holding On" reached number two for four weeks on the Canadian BDS Airplay Chart, number one being Nelly Furtado's "Say It Right".
+It became her highest-peaking airplay single since "Complicated" which peaked at number one for one week in 2002.
+It peaked at number 14 on the Canadian Hot 100, where it spent 20 weeks on the chart.
+In the United States, "Keep Holding On" spent 21 weeks on the US Billboard Hot 100 chart, peaking within the top twenty at 17, charting below Lavigne's "Girlfriend" which was number one that week.
+It peaked in the top ten on the Hot Adult Top 40 Tracks format chart.
+This feat is particularly impressive considering no official promotional music video was made.

-It was not released in most of Europe, although it got to 9 in Slovakia, 27 in the Czech Republic and 32 in Latvia.
-The single was one of the first to be issued as a digital-only release in Australia, where it charted at #5 on the Top 40 Digital Tracks chart.
-It was also certified Gold by the RIAA on February 22, 2007 and Platinum on January 31, 2008.

-As of September 2015, "Keep Holding On" had sold 1.6 million digital copies in the USA.
+It was not released in most of Europe, although it got to 9 in Slovakia, and 27 in the Czech Republic.
+The single was one of the first to be issued as a digital-only release in Australia, where it charted at number five on the Top 40 Digital Tracks chart.
+It was also certified Gold by the RIAA on February 22, 2007, and Platinum on January 31, 2008.
+By September 2015, "Keep Holding On" had sold 1.6 million digital copies in the USA.
+In 2023, it hit 100 million streams on Spotify, her first non-single to reach this milestone.